Dog Shivering Causes: Normal Trembling vs. Warning Signs

 Trembling is a recognized physiological expression of fear and anxiety in dogs.
 Common triggers include thunderstorms, fireworks, separation, and unfamiliar environments.
 Dogs experiencing anxiety-related shivering usually show additional behavioral signals: tucked tail, flattened ears, yawning, panting, or seeking close contact with their owner.

-If anxiety is a chronic problem rather than a situational one, the dog separation anxiety guide and noise phobia management resources offer structured approaches to long-term behavior support.
+If anxiety is a chronic problem rather than a situational one, dog separation anxiety and noise phobia management both have structured approaches for long-term behavior support.

 Shake-off — drying wet fur or releasing tension